NativeScript/docs-v7/getting-started/chapter-4.md

 var UserViewModel = require("../../shared/view-models/user-view-model");
 ```

-Remove the following four lines of code, as you'll be using the `UserViewModel` instead of the `user` you added in the previous chapter.
+Remove the following five lines of code, as you'll be using the `UserViewModel` instead of the `user` you added in the previous chapter.

 <div class="no-copy-button"></div>